Preserving method: Water bath canning

 - 1/2 tsp hot pepper sauce, optional

-- LADLE hot salsa into hot jars, leaving 1/2 inch headspace.
-Remove air bubbles and adjust headspace, if necessary, by adding hot salsa.
-Wipe rim.
-Center lid on jar.
-Apply band until fit is fingertip tight.
+- Ladle hot salsa into hot jars, leaving 1/2 inch headspace.
+Remove air bubbles.
+Wipe jar rim.
+Center lid on jar and apply band, adjust to fingertip tight.
+Place jar in boiling water canner.
+Repeat until all jars are filled.

-- PROCESS both pint and half pint jars in a boiling water canner for 15 minutes, adjusting for altitude.
-Remove jars and cool.
-Check lids for seal after 24 hours.
-Lid should not flex up and down when center is pressed.
+- Process both pint and half pint jars for 15 minutes, adjusting for altitude.
+Turn off heat, remove lid, let jars stand 5 minutes.
+Remove jars and cool 12-24 hours.
+Check lids for seal, they should not flex when center is pressed.